m59peacemaker/js-wark/README.md

 These fancy human words should have qualities that let them roll off the tongue for hours without causing us to go mute at some point.
 I was trying to get to the point that we want to avoid complexity walls, but my analogy didn't work out.
 HELP WANTED: good analogy.

+TODO: put something about compositionality and events (and other reactives?) being first class here.

 Let's look at some expressions of the same goal - a simple counter.

 I will start with words, stating what I believe this counter **is**, making no consideration of how it should be written as code.